Top International Destinations for Canadian Snowbirds

 • Accessibility – Some destinations are harder to get to and from-- and harder to get around, especially for those with mobility issues.
 Be sure to investigate with your needs in mind.

-• Proximity – These destinations are far from home and have limited travel options if you want or need to return to Canada quickly.
+• Proximity – These destinations are far from home and have more limited travel options if you want or need to return to Canada quickly.

 • Political Stability – Some international snowbird destinations have less stable governments than the U.S. or Canada, which can be a concern to some.